 Having an efficient warehouse putaway process in place can translate into cost-saving and quicker outbound operations as explained earlier.
 Here are some of the key benefits a warehouse can experience by implementing a structured and effective putaway process:

-Optimizes the Warehouse Layout
+Optimize the Warehouse Layout

 With a carefully planned putaway process warehouse workflow, you can get the most out of your existing warehouse layout space.
 By combining products of the same shape and size in one location and segregating them on several different criteria, it becomes easier to store the products in their respective places.
-This way, you can prevent disorderly inventory management that can restrict warehouse associates from free movement and timely picking and packing.
+This way, you can prevent disorderly inventory management that can restrict warehouse associates from free movement and timely picking and warehouse packing.

-Improves the Picking Process
+Improve the Picking Process

 Pickers spend more than half of their normal working time just wandering around the warehouse searching for the products in their order.
 In fact, travel can make for 50% of the total picking time and half of the overall labor cost as well.
 With a robust putaway process in place, they can drastically reduce the amount of time it takes to search for products and fulfill an order.
 An efficient automated picking process is absolutely important.